 A disaster at your place of business may not be inevitable, but such situations are not uncommon.
 And the aftermath can be – well, disastrous – for smaller companies, as a late 2017 Federal Reserve study showed.
 The report, which focused on FEMA-designated disaster areas, found that:

 Most small businesses would have a hard time recovering from losses of that magnitude.
-In fact, between 40 percent and 60 percent of them never do.
+In fact, 25%of them never do.

 Because unexpected emergencies do happen, every organization should carry out a “what-if” risk analysis to figure out what possible disasters could strike and where the business is most vulnerable if they do.
 Brainstorm both the most dramatic human-caused, natural and national crisis situations – such as a terrorist attack on the nation’s utilities, a workplace shooting, a flood or tornado destroying your workplace or a public health emergency – and the possible day-to-day disasters, like a computer system crash that causes significant data loss or a crisis at a key supplier that disrupts your own company’s ability to conduct business.